Critical Updates for Construction Law and Practice in Ontario

 9:10 a.m.
 Critical Legal Principles: What You Need to Know for Your Contracts and Cases

-Learn about critical legal principles that will change how you draft contract clauses and frame your cases.
-Enhance your drafting and negotiation skills with insights and tips for managing the associated risks and challenges, and important takeaways from key legal principles.
+Learn how and why foundational case law principles continue to govern your contracts and frame your cases.
+Enhance your drafting and negotiation skills with insights and tips for managing the associated risks and challenges, and get important takeaways arising from key, governing legal principles.
 Session will include insights and tips for risk management, professionalism and ethical impacts, liability and negligence considerations, drafting and negotiation, and lessons learned.
-Cases TBC

 Roger Gillott, Osler Hoskin & Harcourt LLP Jacob McClelland, Partner, Glaholt Bowles LLP